Dick Wadhams: Career

 Wadhams was elected chair of the Colorado Republican Party in March 2007 hoping to stem the losses that party has suffered in the last two elections.
 In 2008, he was hired by Republican U.S. Senate candidate Bob Schaffer to help manage Schaffer's campaign, while continuing to serve as chair the Colorado Republican Party.
 He was reelected in 2009 by a strong majority, capturing 310 of the 366 votes cast.

 When Wadhams was elected, the Colorado Republican Party had incurred mounting debts from the 2002, 2004, and 2006 elections, totaling over $580,000.
-By 2008,The Colorado Republican Party had paid off of its debts, mainly through individual donations.
+By 2008, the Colorado Republican Party had paid off its debts, mainly through individual donations.

 In November 2008, Bob Schaffer lost to Mark Udall in the campaign to replace Wayne Allard's seat in the United States Senate.
 In addition, Republican losses across Colorado were widespread, with Colorado voting to elect Barack Obama as President and the Democrats retaining power in both houses of the state legislature, although Republicans were able to add seats in the state legislature.

 Wadhams blamed Republican losses on several obstacles including Barack Obama’s charisma, the unpopularity of President George W. Bush, and the 2008 financial crisis, which was blamed on Republicans who had supported deregulation in the name of free enterprise.

 Some critics have attacked Wadhams for playing a dual role during the 2008 election as party chairman and Bob Schaffer's campaign manager.
 However, during the 2008 election, under Wadham's leadership, the Colorado Republican Party was "hailed for its voter turnout" and recognized by the RNC.
 The state GOP increased its outreach by topping the 2004 effort by more than 95 percent.

 Wadhams was reelected as state chairman at the 2009 Colorado Republican Organization Meeting.
 He left the position in 2011.